orhun/personal-blog/content/introducing-tuitar.md

 I figured out the rest by just thinking.
 Normal human thinking.

 It's because <g>sdkconfig.defaults</g> lives in the `firmware/` directory.
-And it’s only being read if it is at the project root.
+And it's only being read if it is at the project root.
 This is not documented anywhere…

 I guess I moved that file to a subdirectory while I was splitting up the project into workspace crates in the past.
 So the fix was simply move it back to the workspace root: